Popax21/Madhunt/ArenaGuide.md

 ## Hider Win Heart
 Can only be collected by hiders.
 When collected, makes all hiders in the current round win.

+# Flags
+Madhunt sets some flags which you can use in your map:

+`Madhunt_InRound`: Set to true if the player is currently in a round

+`Madhunt_IsHider`: Set to true if the player is currently a hider

+`Madhunt_IsSeeker`: Set to true if the player is currently a seeker